CharacteristicMappingMethod/cmm-turbulence/README.md

    Running the code:
    - Run the code in a shell by executing 'SimulationCuda2d.out'
-   - Cuda errors are quite commong to see, for any furher error provide the error stack
+   - Cuda errors are quite common, any furher error however should be reported as an issue along with the error stack

 # Restrictions on code for different machines